Luxcium/docker-cline-ai-template/memory-bank/productContext.md

 ## System Purpose

-The system provides a foundational structure for Docker-based development projects with:
+The system provides a foundational structure for Docker-based development with:

 * Enforced documentation standards
 * Systematic memory management